Incorrect speech patterns

-Orofacial Myofunctional Therapy (OMT) addresses these issues by training a child’s facial muscles and tongue muscles to function in the optimal way.
-Through non-invasive, exercise-based techniques (motor programing), children gradually learn to adopt the correct facial, tongue and lip posture, allowing the orofacial muscles to develop properly and avoid cosmetic and functional issues now and in the future.
+Orofacial myofunctional therapy (OMT) addresses these issues by training a child’s tongue muscles to elevate the tongue at rest and to function in the optimal way.
+Through non-invasive, exercise-based techniques, children gradually learn to adopt the correct facial, tongue and lip posture, allowing the orofacial muscles to develop properly and enhance the results of the Speech Pathologist’s work.

-Contact Rochelle at Orofacial Myology Health to organise a no-obligation consultation and discuss treatment options for your child.
+Contact Rochelle to organise a no-obligation consultation and how treatment can enhance their speech therapy.